 All undergraduate students apply to the university through the Office of Undergraduate Admissions.

 Admission requirements for the Tickle College of Engineering are applicable to entering first-year students and transfer students.
-Transfer and second degree students may also schedule an admissions advising appointment with Chris Cherry, the Associate Department Head for Undergraduate Studies.
+Transfer and second degree students may also schedule an admissions advising appointment with Chris Cherry, the associate department head for undergraduate studies.

-CEE students are required to meet yearly with their academic advisor, Jeremy Mobley.
+CEE students are required to meet yearly with their academic advisor, JeNai Davis.
 Students are to be advised in either the fall or spring semesters, depending on the student ID number.
 Even ID numbers are advised in the fall, before spring registration, and odd ID numbers are advised in the spring, before summer or fall registration.
 It is the responsibility of the student to schedule these meetings, when prompted by email from their advisor.

 Advising is required each semester for any student meeting the following criteria: